 We offer primary care/general medicine services and expertise in cardiovascular and pulmonary medicine, endocrinology, hypothyroidism, menopause, andropause and brain chemistry balancing.
 Our medical team is under the training and supervision of their Cardiovascular and Pulmonary Medicine Professor, Martin Milner, N.D.

 We don’t have non-profit status, public funding or subsidizing.
-We aren’t a Coalition Clinic, but we believe in what the CCC is doing and want to participate in the way we can.
-We do not have the capability to enroll patients in assistance programs like Project Access, which can provide opportunities for very low income patients to get the testing and care they need, regardless of ability to pay.
+We aren’t a Coalition Clinic, but we believe in what the CCC is doing and want to participate in any way we can.
+We do not have the capability to enroll patients in assistance programs like Project Access, which can provide opportunities for very low income patients to get the testing and care they need, regardless of their ability to pay.

 Our fees are as low as possible and we have to collect at time of service to sustain the clinic.
 We are filling a low-middle niche, providing care for patients who can’t afford insurance or to pay full-price out-of-pocket fees, but can budget for the fees we charge in our Community Clinic.